Jedburgh Library: History

 On 4 October 1894 Andrew Carnegie in Jedburgh gave a speech about the new library which he had funded in the town's High Street.
 This library however proved inadequate and a new library was constructed on Castlegate where the Nag's Head Inn had stood.
 The new "Carnegie Library" was fronted by the town's arms and above the porch was the message "Let There be Light".
 The building was designed by Sir George Washington Browne and it formally opened on 24 May 1900 with Andrew Carnegie once more in attendance.
 It was designed to hold 12,000 books and 59 readers and rooms were set aside above for meetings and a museum.
-The building in now listed at Category B.
+The building is now listed at Category B.

 Move to Jedburgh Grammar Campus campus

 In 2019 it was announced by the Scottish Borders Council that it was planned to close the Carnegie Library and move the facility to within the new "Jedburgh Grammar Campus" campus (sic).
 A petition was organised by library users to resist the move.